shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/region-service.md

 ---
-title: Region Service
+title: Digital Platform API - Region Service
 description: Explore the read-only Region service to view information about the regions and states registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Region service
+# Digital Platform API - Region service

 The read-only Region Service allows you to see information about the regions and states registered in the Xandr system, including the country to which each region/state belongs.
 You can use this service to retrieve region IDs for targeting in campaigns (see `region_targets` in the [Profile Service](profile-service.md)).